 New Family Mentoring

 The New Family Mentoring Committee reaches out to families joining the Crow Island community for the first time.
 Incoming families are matched with current Crow Island families, who help orient them to the school and answer any questions they may have throughout the year.
-Several events are held in August to welcome the new families, including a New Family Coffee, Play in the Park, and Kindergarten Popsicle Party.
+Several events are held in August to welcome the new families, including a New Family Coffee and Summer Meet-Up.

 During their birthday month, children in grades 1-4 will be invited to have lunch with peers from their grade and the principal, Dr. Pfeffer.
 This is a favorite activity for Dr. Pfeffer.